-Heart disease is the second leading cause of death in NH and stroke is the fifth leading cause of death in NH .
+Heart disease is the second leading cause of death in NH and stroke is the fourth leading cause of death in NH .
 In 2008, nearly a quarter of all deaths in NH (23.5%) were due to heart disease, and nearly 1700 people were hospitalized for stroke (From CDC-Wonder website and NH Hospital Discharge Data).

 Heart Disease & Stroke Risk Factors

 Data on risk factors are collected through the Behavioral Risk Factor Surveillance System (BRFSS) .
 New Hampshire and the United States have similar rates for all risk factors (Figure 1).

 Fig 1: Risk Factors for Heart Disease and Stroke, NH and US

 - CDC.
 WISQARS Leading Causes of Death Reports, 1999 - 2007.
 National Center for Injury Prevention and Control 2010 [cited 2012 April 25th]; Available from: http://webappa.cdc.gov/sasweb/ncipc/leadcaus10.html.

 - CDC-HDSP.
 Heart Disease Risk Factors.
 Heart Disease 2009 [cited 2012 April 25th]; Available from: http://www.cdc.gov/heartdisease/risk_factors.htm.

 - CDC-HDSP.
 Stroke Risk Factors.
 Stroke 2010 [cited 2012 April 25th]; Available from: http://www.cdc.gov/stroke/risk_factors.htm.